The Effect of Mini-Batch Noise on the Implicit Bias of Adam: Introduction

+Loss sharpness can be considered a mechanistic proxy for this type of generalization: there is a large body of work connecting flatter regions of the loss landscape to better generalization and showing the benefits of explicit or implicit sharpness penalization \citep{Jiang2020Fantastic,foret2021sharpnessaware,pmlr-v139-kwon21b,zheng2021regularizing,pmlr-v162-kim22f,NEURIPS2022_948b1c9d,liu2022towardsefficient,li2023enhancing,xie2024sampa,tahmasebi2024a,li2024friendlysharpness,barrett2021implicit,smith2021on,ghosh2023implicit,rosca2023oncontin,pmlr-v235-cattaneo24a}.
+(We provide some discussion of the evidence in \cref{sec:related-work}.)
+Importantly, recent findings also suggest that sharpness during pretraining, even single-epoch, is closely related to downstream factors such as quantization degradation and catastrophic forgetting \citep{watts2026sharpnessaware,springer2025overtrained}.
+This motivates asking how Adam's memory and mini-batch noise implicitly bias training toward or away from sharp regions of the loss landscape, irrespective of whether classical overfitting is a concern.

+We theoretically investigate how $(\beta_1,\beta_2)$ and batch size $b$ affect this implicit sharpness bias.
+Our analysis extends the framework of the implicit bias of memory \citep{cattaneo2025howmemoryoptimization} to isolate mini-batch noise effects in Adam.
+To our knowledge, this is the first theory explaining the batch-size-dependent reversal in Adam beta preferences through an implicit sharpness-bias mechanism.

-We introduce in \cref{sec:overview} the framework of finding and interpreting implicit bias terms during mini-batch training with an algorithm having memory (where presence of \textit{memory} means the next iterate depends on the whole history of previous gradients).
-This exposition is illustrative and uses SGD with momentum as an example.
+Our main contributions are as follows. \begin{enumerate} \item In \cref{sec:overview}, we present a framework for finding and interpreting implicit bias terms during mini-batch training with an optimizer that has memory, meaning that the next iterate depends on the history of previous gradients.
+The exposition uses SGD with momentum as an illustrative example.

+\item In \cref{sec:theory-on-adam}, we apply this approach to mini-batch Adam.
+After removing memory and averaging over without-replacement mini-batch sampling, we derive an implicit-bias correction whose dominant terms can be interpreted through a sharpness proxy.

-In \cref{sec:theory-on-adam}, we apply this approach to mini-batch Adam.
-We find that mini-batch noise has a large effect on which $(\beta_1, \beta_2)$ are better for generalization.
-Fixing $\beta_1$ at usual values ($0.9$ or $0.99$), we ask which $\beta_2$ is the best.
-For small batch sizes, higher $\beta_2$ compensates for implicit anti-penalization of sharpness by memory in Adam, and therefore leads to better predicted generalization.
-Hence, the default $(\beta_1, \beta_2) = (0.9, 0.999)$ are suitable for very noisy training in a regime where overfitting is a concern.
-However, as batches grow larger, the monotonicity direction changes: in the low-noise setting, the larger $\beta_2$ the stronger anti-penalization of sharpness, the worse predicted generalization.
-Hence, with large batches, it is best to take $\beta_1$ and $\beta_2$ close to each other.
-As we review in \cref{sec:related-work}, the prescription is consistent with a substantial body of empirical work, which showcases the usefulness of this theoretical framework.
+\item We show that mini-batch noise changes the monotonicity of the sharpness bias as a function of $\beta_2$ when $\beta_1$ is fixed.
+In the high-noise small-batch regime, larger $\beta_2$ can compensate for the anti-regularizing memory term, making the default ordering $\beta_1 \ll \beta_2$ suitable when overfitting or model sensitivity is a concern.
+In the low-noise large-batch regime, larger $\beta_2$ instead strengthens anti-regularization, suggesting that $\beta_1$ and $\beta_2$ should be chosen close to each other.
+As reviewed in \cref{sec:related-work}, this prescription is consistent with a substantial body of empirical work.